yusufozturk/panther/docs/gitbook/historical-search/panther-fields.md

 | p_event_time | timestamp | The associated event time for the log type is copied here and normalized to UTC. |
 | p_parse_time | timestamp | The current time when the event was parsed normalized to UTC.                    |

+{% hint style="info" %}
-Note: If an event does not have a timestamp, then "p_event_time" will be set to "p_parse_time", the current time when the event was parsed.
+If an event does not have a timestamp, then `p_event_time` will be set to `p_parse_time`, which is the time the event was parsed.
+{% endhint %}

-# The "any" fields
+# The "any" Fields

-A common security question is often of the form “Was some-indicator ever observed in our logs?”
+A common security question is often of the form of: “was some-indicator ever observed in our logs?”

 Notice that the relationship of the indicator is not a concern initially, simply the presence or absence of activity is of interest.

 To allow this question to be answered over all data sources the "any" fields below are appended to rows of data as appropriate.

-The "all_logs" Athena view is provided over all data sources to make queries easy for users to find activity for an indicator in a single query.
+The `all_logs` Athena view is provided over all data sources to make queries easy for users to find activity for an indicator in a single query.

 | Field Name             | Type             | Description                                                    |
 | ---------------------- | ---------------- | -------------------------------------------------------------- |